Big Cat Rescue

 Vegetarian and vegan options are available.
 If you have any other allergies or specific dietary requirements, please let us know in advance and we will check if these can be catered for.

 There is a well which provides safe, fresh drinking water.
-Coffee and tea is also available for you.
+There is also coffee and tea available.

 Getting there